Maine State Music Theatre

-Maine State Music Theatre (MSMT) is a professional performing arts organization based on the campus of Bowdoin College in Brunswick, Maine, United States.
+Maine State Music Theatre (MSMT) is a professional performing arts organization based at the Pickard Theater on the campus of Bowdoin College in Brunswick, Maine, United States.
 MSMT presents a summer season of four fully staged musicals, a concert series, and a Theatre for Young Audiences series.

 History

-Early Years (1950s - 1970s)
+Early years (1950s–1970s)

 MSMT began as Brunswick Music Theatre (BMT).
-Founded by Victoria (Vicki) Crandall, BMT opened in 1959 with a summer production of Song of Norway.
+Founded by Victoria Crandall, BMT opened in 1959 with a summer production of Song of Norway.
 In the next decade, playhouses became quite prevalent in New England.
 BMT was one of the few that exclusively produced musical theatre.
 In the 1970s, BMT changed to a non-profit organization in order to focus on establishing an intern program that intended to help equip young and emerging theatre artists for their intended industry.

-Name Change & Growing Influence (1980s - 1990s)
+Name change and growing influence (1980s–1990s)

 In 1988, BMT celebrated its 30th anniversary.
-Governor John R. McKernan presented an award to founder Vicki Crandall, and the organization changed its name to Maine State Music Theatre to reflect that its influence had reached past the Mid-coast region of the state.
+Governor John R. McKernan presented an award to founder Vicki Crandall, and the organization changed its name to Maine State Music Theatre to reflect that its influence had reached past the Midcoast region of the state.
 By this time, the number of professional theaters in New England had been significantly reduced.
-MSMT was one of the very few remaining musical houses.
+MSMT was one of the few remaining musical houses.

-Recent Years (2000s - 2020s)
+21st century

 During the late 2000s, as the severity of the housing crisis grew, MSMT was presented with an opportunity to make the Gorham campus of the University of Southern Maine its home base.
 The Board of Trustees opted to remain in Brunswick, as they were committed to remaining in the birthplace of the organization.
-This commitment prompted them to purchase the Maine Line Bus Garage at 22 Elm Street.
+This commitment prompted them to purchase the Maine Line Bus Garage on Elm Street.
 The space was renovated to become a permanent home for MSMT, complete with administrative offices, rehearsal spaces and technical facilities.
-Performances would still be mounted in the Pickard Theater.
+Performances would still take place in the Pickard Theater.

 In 2015, MSMT announced a three-year $2 million capital campaign to assist with upgrades, housing, and maintenance.

 The COVID-19 pandemic forced MSMT to cancel its previously announced 2020 season, the first time a summer season had been canceled by the organization.
 MSMT created the Lifeline Fund to offset losses and remain strong and prepared for 2021.
 Subscribers and patrons, businesses and organizations rallied to support the theatre during this difficult time, preserving the legacy of the organization.
 Though a 2021 season was announced, the pandemic forced MSMT to cancel all events, other than its production of Jersey Boys.
 In 2022, MSMT returned for a full summer season.

 Notable alumni

-Theatre artists who have gone through the MSMT Educational Fellowship Program include: